 There aren’t many places that we’d brave the A64 for on the hottest day of the year, but Falling Foss near Whitby is one of them.
 If you’re looking for a really pretty walk that isn’t too taxing for younger children (and has the prospect of caffeine en route), then look no further.
-Here are our top five reasons to visit.
+It’s not too far a drive from York, and it’s close to the coast if you want to extend your trip.
+Here are our top five reasons to visit Falling Foss with children.

 There’s a magical woodland walk